StefanoCubeddu/Fake-News-Detection/README.md

 # Fake-News-Detection
-Fake News Detection built in Python
+Fake News Detection built in Python using a PassiveAgressiveClassifier and the tfidfvectorizer.
+Reaching an accuracy around 99.2%.